 Knee Brace Material

 The material your knee brace is made from will have an impact on its durability as well as how comfortable it is to wear.
-If it has hinges, straps, clips or velcro you want to be sure these are made from good quality materials and that the stitching that secures these to the brace is done properly too.
+If it has hinges, straps, clips, or velcro, you want to be sure these are made from good quality materials and that the stitching that secures these to the brace is done properly, too.Β

 Keeping your knee warm can also help alleviate pain.
-If you’re hiking in cool weather then a knee brace made from material that provides some insulation is a good option to consider.
+If you’re hiking in cool weather, then a knee brace made from material that provides some insulation is a good option to consider.

 How to choose the right size and fit

 A poorly fitted knee brace could end up doing more harm than good.
-You want your brace to fit snugly around your knee but not too tight either.
+You want your brace to fit snugly around your knee, but not too tight either.

-If it’s too tight you could end up doing more damage to an already injured knee.
+If it’s too tight, you could end up doing more damage to an already injured knee.

 However, if it’s too loose, then you’re not going to get the support you need.